The Way Ahead: Age of Aquarius

 I realised yesterday, as I listened to Shelley talking about what it will mean to be entering the 2,150 year period called The Age of Aquarius, that everything around us is changing fundamentally, irrespective of our individual star signs.

-It certainly feels like there a shift in the Air with the melt down of the financial markets, countries going bankrupt, endless floods and earthquakes.
+It certainly feels like there is a shift in the Air with the melt down of the financial markets, countries going bankrupt, endless floods and earthquakes.

 I have decided to take some serious career risk by mixing in alternative thinking with alternative investments and have invited Shelley to be part of a session entitled Shooting for the Stars: Alternative Sources of Performance at my upcoming investment conference in September.